KanserReverie/KieransPrototypingPlayground/README.md

 # Kieran's Prototyping Playground

-This is a self-learning project for when I am learning new concepts and for quick prototyping.
+This is a self-learning project for learning new concepts and quick prototyping.

 ## Asset Folders